-You'll want to consider a few factors.
-For starters, if your assets fall below $5,000, your prior company may not allow your continued participation in its plan in the first place.
-At this point, you'll either need to roll your assets into an IRA, anyway.
+When choosing where to put your retirement funds, you’ll want to consider a few things.
+For starters, if your assets fall below $5,000, your previous company may not allow your continued participation in its plan in the first place.
+Which means you’ll probably need to roll your assets into an IRA.

-Even if your account size does exceed the minimum threshold, you may be required to pay steep account fees previously covered by your ex-employer.
-The fees associated with 401(k)s can be markedly higher than with IRAs, especially depending on the platform you choose to use for your traditional or Roth.
+Even if your account size does exceed the minimum threshold, you may have to pay steep account fees that your previous employer covered while you worked for them.
+Fees associated with 401(k)s can range from 0.5% to 2%, which can be markedly higher than a brokerage account, especially depending on the platform you choose for your traditional or Roth IRA.
 Even lower-cost plans may charge higher administrative fees for former employees who leave their accounts behind.
 Either way, the expenses start to add up.

 Consider a few dismal statistics.
 Only 27 percent of Americans know what they’re paying in fees for their 401(k) accounts, 37 percent mistakenly think they aren’t paying fees at all, and 22 percent don’t even know if their plan has fees.
 Meanwhile, a whopping 95 percent of 401(k) participants pay administrative and fund fees on their accounts.